GreenhouseCI/blog.greenhouseci.com/pages/cordova_tutorial.md

 Select the appropriate provisioning profile from <a href="https://developer.apple.com/account/ios/profile/profileList.action">Apple Developer portal</a>.
 Download it and save it somewhere.

 That's it.
 If you successfully downloaded your developer certificate that should be everything you need.
 Now you can upload both of these files.
 We check that the provisioning profile and developer certificate match.
 And will let you know if something goes wrong.

 ![Scanning projects]({{ site.url }}/assets/add-app-scan-repo-cordova.png "Scanning projects")

 <h3 id="first-build">Running your first build</h3>

-That's it!
+You're all set!

 ![Configure project]({{ site.url }}/assets/add-app-select-configuration-cordova.png "Configure project")